News

 LCBF is happy to welcome Vincent Mehnert as the firm’s newest member.
 Vincent continues to defend transportation, toxic tort, professional liability, and general litigation cases in the state and federal courts of New Jersey and New York, where he has obtained no cause decisions at arbitration, summary judgment dismissals of cases with six and seven figure demands, and decisions granting sanctions for frivolous lawsuits.

-Daniel Gillin and Charles Mondora are the firm’s newest members.
+Daniel Gillin are the firm’s newest member.
 A former state court appellate clerk, Daniel has successfully represented clients in hundreds Pennsylvania and New Jersey cases, obtaining defense awards in arbitrations, successful defending a client at trial in a traumatic brain injury case with potentially millions of dollars in exposure, and successfully resolving, after the first day of trial, a complex two-plaintiff FELA action arising from a train collision.
-Charles’s practice defends transportation, professional liability, and general litigation cases in the state and federal courts of New Jersey, New York, and Connecticut, where he has obtained no cause decisions at arbitration, summary judgment dismissals of cases with six and seven figure demands, and decisions granting sanctions for frivolous lawsuits.
-Charles is also a member of the firm’s cyber liability team.

 The firm’s new members are Tina Bhatt in New York and Andrew Kornblau in Philadelphia.
 Andrew recently successfully defended an appeal of a summary judgment he had obtained dismissing two FELA claims in a Philadelphia Court of Common Pleas spinal fusion case and has obtained several defense verdicts in state and federal arbitrations in transportation-related cases, a voluntary withdrawal of a minor’s claim in a premises liability case after deposing the minor child, and summary judgment in a federal premises liability case.
 Since joining LCBF from a federal clerkship in 2010, Tina’s accomplishments have included working to obtain a voluntary withdrawal of a triple amputee’s claim after 8 years of litigation and on the eve of trial with no money paid, a defense verdict after a jury trial in a federal employment discrimination case, and summary judgment in a Bronx med mal/wrongful death case.